-Many contracts contain a clause which allows both partners to change the project content as time goes on.
+Many contracts contain a clause which allows both partners to change the project or its scope as matters progress.

-Your contract needs a change mechanism – otherwise (1) you’d need a new contract every time you wanted to add more work and (2) you’d never be allowed to miss things out that you no longer want.
+Without a change procedure, you’d need a new contract every time you wanted to add more work and you’d never be allowed to miss things out that you no longer want.
 This is because your contract obliges the contractor to carry out the whole scope and gives it the right to carry out the whole scope (a right to finish).

-“the term ‘variation’ means any alteration of the Works whether by way of addition, modification or omission.” (clause 27.1)
+‘variation’ means any alteration of the Works whether by way of addition, modification or omission (clause 27.1)

 MF/1 also doesn’t allow unlimited variations, whether extra or omitted works.
 The cumulative effect of all the variations under an MF/1 contract cannot:

-“involve a net addition to or deduction from the Contract Price of more than 15% unless the [partners] consent in writing.”
+involve a net addition to or deduction from the Contract Price of more than 15% unless the parties consent in writing.